 Zipline, Golf or Hike in Lava Hot Springs

 Continue the fun on dry land as you fly through the air at a private canyon with Lava Zipline Adventure.
 You’ll get picked up by the company in town and drive to the canyon for a half-day of fun.
+Tour depart twice a day and you’ll get the chance to tackle three ziplines and an American Ninja Warrior style obstacle course.
 It’s a good idea to make reservations in advance for this popular activity.